jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

     ```
   This will enable the Anthos APIs in your Project.
   Running this will create Anthos PAYG costs as describe here: https://cloud.google.com/anthos/pricing
-  Only deleting all Anthos clusters or the entire project itself will stop charges.
+  Deleting all Anthos clusters or the entire project itself will stop charges.

 ### Alternatives